Skip to main content

 Runner APIhttps://runner.<your-root-domain>

-You can also verify the API is responding:
+You can also verify the API is responding by curling it directly.

 curl https://api.<your-root-domain>/health